unoplatform/uno/README.md

 # Getting Started

-See the complete [Getting Started](https://platform.uno/docs/articles/get-started.html) guides for starting with Visual Studio, Visual Studio Code, JetBrains Rider or Visual Studio Mac.
+See the complete [Getting Started](https://platform.uno/docs/articles/get-started.html) guides for starting with Visual Studio, Visual Studio Code, JetBrains Rider or Visual Studio for Mac.

 For a larger example and features demo:
 * Visit the [Uno Gallery](https://github.com/unoplatform/uno.gallery) repository.